knoxaramav2/KASM/README.md

 A proof of concept library for extendable runtime assembly-like language.
 Allows for registration of custom functions beyond the base language.
 See below for base API.

+### Note: Windows support currently requires application to be compiled by cygwin.
+Will support native Windows in the future.

 ## Roadmap
 Goal | Progress
 ---- | --------
 Linux Support | Priority
-Windows Support | In Progress
-Base Instructions | In Progress
+Windows Support | In Progress (requires cygwin/mingw) Base Instructions | In Progress
 Call Frames | Done
 Global Stack | Done